Get Help

 • Unfair Lending Practices (Predatory Loans)

-Predatory lending occurs when a company extends credit to a person without thinking about whether or not the person will be able to repay the loan.
-This often happens when you are buying a car, taking out student loans, or buying a vehicle.
-Most companies who loan money to people…
+Predatory lending occurs when a company extends credit to a person without considering whether or not the person will be able to repay the loan.
+This topic page provides information on common schemes, your rights, and mindful consumer practices.

 Financial Matters